h4k3db7jackel/smb-panda/README.md

 then it runs the .sh file whitch will scan those ip addresses to se if it has a vulnerable version of smb

 then it will tell you what is fulnerable and what has a safe version of smb

+(if you dont like somthing or find a bug. edit it your godam self or delete it)